uz1pk/SVGShop/README.md

 # SVG App
 A Full Stack Web application which allows for SVG uploading, viewing, editing and saving.
+Project was a done as apart of CIS 2750 (Software Systems Development and Integration), Final Course/Project Grade: __94__

 ## Running
 - `npm install`